naodhu/Note-taker/README.md

 # Note-taker
-NoteTaker

-# Features
+Note Taker Express is a full-stack note-taking app built with Node.js and Express.js, allowing users to create, view, and delete notes efficiently.
+The app features a dynamic front-end for easy note management, stores notes in a database for persistence, and has a clean and intuitive user interface.

+---

+## Feature

-1 Create, view, and delete notes
+     Create, view, and delete notes
-2 Store notes in a database for persistence
+     Store notes in a database for persistence
-3 Dynamic front-end with the ability to view, edit and delete notes 4 Clean and intuitive user interface
+     Dynamic front-end with the ability to view, edit and delete notes Clean and intuitive user interface

 ---